Feeding the multitude

 In Christianity, feeding the multitude comprises two separate miracles of Jesus, reported in the Gospels, in which Jesus used modest resources to feed thousands of followers who had gathered to see him heal the sick.

 The first miracle, the "Feeding of the 5,000", is the only miracle—aside from the resurrection—recorded in all four gospels (Matthew 14:13–21; Mark 6:31–44; Luke 9:12–17; John 6:1–14).

-The second miracle, the "Feeding of the 4,000", with seven loaves of bread and a few small fish, is reported by Matthew and Mark in Matthew 15:32–39 and Mark 8:1–9 but not by Luke or John.
+The second miracle, the "Feeding of the 4,000", with seven loaves of bread and a few small fish, is reported in Matthew 15:32–39 and Mark 8:1–9 but not in Luke or John.

-The feeding of the 5,000 people
+The feeding of the 5,000

 The Feeding of the 5,000 is also known as the "miracle of the five loaves and two fish"; the Gospel of John reports that Jesus used five loaves and two fish supplied by a boy to feed a multitude.
-According to Matthew's gospel, when Jesus heard that John the Baptist had been killed, he withdrew by boat privately to a solitary place.
+According to the Gospel of Matthew, when Jesus heard that John the Baptist had been killed, he withdrew by boat privately to a solitary place.
 Luke specifies that the place was near Bethsaida.
 The crowds followed Jesus on foot from the towns.
 When Jesus landed and saw a large crowd, he had compassion on them and healed their sick.
 As evening approached, the disciples came to him and said, "This is a remote place, and it's already getting late.
 Send the crowds away, so they can go to the villages and buy themselves some food."

 Jesus said that they did not need to go away, and therefore the disciples were to give them something to eat.
 They said that they only had five loaves and two fish, which Jesus asked to be brought to him.
+In John's gospel, Andrew asked, "what is that among so many?".
 Jesus directed the people to sit down in groups on the grass.
-In Mark's Gospel, the crowds sat in groups of 50 and 100, and in Luke's gospel, Jesus's instructions were to seat the crowd in groups of 50, implying that there were 100 such groups.
+In the Gospel of Mark, the crowds sat in groups of 50 and 100, and in the Gospel of Luke, Jesus's instructions were to seat the crowd in groups of 50, implying that there were 100 such groups.

 Taking the five loaves and the two fish and looking up to heaven, Jesus gave thanks and broke them.
 Then he gave them to the disciples, and the disciples gave them to the people.
 They all ate and were satisfied, and the disciples picked up twelve baskets full of broken pieces that were left over.
 The number of those who ate was about five thousand men, besides women and children.

-In John's gospel, the multitude was attracted to Jesus because of the healing works he performed, and the feeding of the multitude was taken as a further sign that Jesus was the Messiah.
+In the Gospel of John, the multitude was attracted to Jesus because of the healing works he performed, and the feeding of the multitude was taken as a further sign that Jesus was the Messiah.